Please note: entering or swimming in the Blue Pool is not permitted at anytime

 Back in 1852 an aerial ropeway transported the waste material from the quarry which accumulated into the hill you find today.
 This low nutrient mound means a variety of lime-loving plants can grow which support a range of rare and important butterfly species such as the Small Blue (Cupido minimus) and Grizzled Skipper (Pyrgus malvae).
 Today the grassland, scrub and woodland plus the blue pool provide a rich mosaic of habitats for local wildlife.
 There are fantastic views from the top of the mound all the way into Leicestershire and Northamptonshire.
 The large piece of metal winding gear at the top of the mound, which now forms a monument, was discovered when we acquired the reserve in 2018 and the woodland was cleared to provide open corridors for wildlife.
 It represents the area's heritage, and the opportunity provided by this fantastic site for people and wildlife.
 The site will be managed to control scrub on the grassland and continue to provide a diverse structure of habitats to accommodate and attract a variety of important wildlife.

-Hands on taster sessions starting in October 2019
+Hands on taster sessions started in October 2019

 There will be opportunities for people to get involved in volunteering at Bishops Hill – enabling local people to take positive action for wildlife on their doorstep.
-We will be hosting practical hands on taster sessions fortnightly on Monday mornings (10am - 1pm) from 7th October.
-We will provide the tools, know how, tea and of course, biscuits.
+We are hosting practical hands on taster sessions fortnightly on Monday mornings (10am - 1pm) which started on 7th October.
+We provide the tools, know how, tea and of course, biscuits.
 Everyone is welcome and no time commitment/experience is required but volunteers must be over 18.
-For more details on taster sessions, check out our events page or contact firstname.lastname@example.org for more details.
+For more details on taster sessions, check out our events page or contact email@example.com for more details.

 If you are local to the site and have any past stories or photographs, we would be interested in hearing and seeing these as it will help us understand the site better and be able to interpret it to future generations.
 Please get in contact with Karl Curtis – Director of Reserves and Community Engagement on 024 7630 2912 or email – firstname.lastname@example.org